narcisobusatto/narcisobusatto/README.md

 Hello!! 👋

 I'm Narciso Busatto.
-I have a degree in Communication Network Engineering from the UnB (Universidade de Brasília).
-I have experience in Cryptography, Data Security, Machine Learning, AI, Data Mining and Programming in general.
+I have a degree in Communication Network Engineering from the UnB (University of Brasília).
+I have experience in Machine Learning, AI, Data Mining and Programming in general.

 <hr>